KSAH-42/RabbitOM/README.md

 This sample demonstrate how to create decoder that support different codec using FFMpeg.AutoGen dependencies.
 This sample include an example of how to build a player using decoder and render running in seperate threads.
 This sample include statitics component to display the framerate, the network bandwidth just making a right click.
+This sample include a zoom feature (keep down the mouse left button, and draw the zoom area and release the button).

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/RabbitOM.Player.H264.png)